greenhost/stapled/README.rst

 ```
 make docker-all
 ```
-Remove any previous docker image and/or container named `ocspd` then buil the image with the same dependencies we used.
+Remove any previous docker image and/or container named `stapled` then buil the image with the same dependencies we used.
 Then compile the packages, then place them in the `./docker-dist` dir.

 ```
 make docker-nuke
 ```
-Throw away any previous docker image and/or container named `ocspd`.
+Throw away any previous docker image and/or container named `stapled`.
 This is part of the `make docker-all` target.

 ```